-The Program Director may approve up to 10 days of paid sick leave per year in the event the resident is ill, a family member requires the resident's care, or the resident is on a personal medical leave of absence.
+The Program Director may approve up to 7 days of paid sick leave per year in the event the resident is ill, a family member requires the resident's care, or the resident is on a personal medical leave of absence.

 In the event a resident is too ill to work, he/she must notify the Site Director, team, Program Director and Program Coordinator as soon as possible.
 If there is a possibility it may be an extended absence, the resident must let the Program Director and Program Coordinator know so they, along with the GME office, can counsel the resident to prevent loss of pay or extension of residency.
-Parental and personal medical leave are outlined in detail in the UW Health Time Off Policy (43.1).
+Parental and personal medical leave are outlined in detail in the UW Health Time Off Policy (43.1) and UW Health Parental Leave for Residents and Fellows Policy (43.31).